 - A loyal user may indulge in the indirect branding of the company, which will increase users.

 Critical analysis of the product which leads to feature advancements later on.

 Importance of user base

-User growth is often seen as the reason behind the valuation of companies in the IT sector.
-For most companies who do not earn revenue on user base, their growth is mostly based on the number of users, however, WorkLake along with its user base as its core strength will be generating revenue in the long run.
+User growth is often seen as the reason for the valuation of companies in the IT sector.
+For most companies that do not earn revenue on the user base, their growth is mostly based on users’ number.
+However, WorkLake and its user base as its core strength will generate revenue in the long run.

 The success of a company largely depends on the ‘it’ factor.
-The ‘it’ factor for every company is different but for a product, it is the user’s/clientele.
-The more the users or clients, more the growth of the company.
+The ‘it’ factor for every company is different, but it is the user’ s/clientele for a product.
+The more the users or clients, the more the growth of the company.

-WorkLake is designed keeping employee delight in mind.
+WorkLake is designed to keep employee delight in mind.
 Moving forward with this vision, organizations can expect an increase in the performance of the employees.
 The social aspect of WorkLake allows employees to highlight and initiate discussions around any dashboard title or topic.

-We often see in most big enterprises, there is never a shortage of people walking around in search of a person who is most likely on leave.
+We often see in most prominent enterprises; there is never a shortage of people walking around searching for a person who is most likely on leave.
 We see this as an opportunity to create real value for your employees.
 Products like these should be weighed in terms of the soft value they bring to your company.
-Thus, giving more value to the most valuable asset of your organization i.e employees, however, the product is only as good as its user base/ clients for whom employees are the backbone of the company.
+Thus, giving more value to your organization’s most valuable asset, i.e., employees, however, the product is only as good as its user base/ clients for whom employees are the backbone of the company.